SHSharkar/MCP-Mathematics/README.md

 calculate("2 ^ 10")  # Result: 1024
 ```

-## Comprehensive Unit Conversion System
+## Complete Unit Conversion System

 MCP Mathematics includes a smart unit conversion system that works with 158 carefully calibrated units across 15 essential categories.
 This system does more than simple conversions—it provides smart unit detection, supports different spellings, handles complex compound units, and tracks your conversion history.
 This makes it perfect for scientific work, engineering calculations, and everyday conversions.

-The conversion system automatically manages precision, accepts many different input formats, and works perfectly with the mathematical expression engine for smooth integration in complex calculations.
+The conversion system automatically manages precision, accepts many different input formats, and works seamlessly with the mathematical expression engine for smooth integration in complex calculations.

 ### Supported Unit Categories